Observation of Shapiro steps in an ultracold atomic Josephson junction: Classical-field simulation method

 $V_0$ is the time-dependent strength and $w$ is the width. $x_0$ is the initial location of the barrier and $x(t)$ is the dc and ac driving term.
 We choose $w=1 \, \mum$ and $x_0= 19\, \mum$.
 We linearly ramp up $V_0(t)$ to the value $V_0/\mu=0.45$ over $200\, \mms$ and then wait for $50\, \mms$.
 This creates a weak link by suppressing the tunneling at location $x_0$.
 While we move the barrier at a constant velocity $v$, we also periodically modulate its position as

 where $x_\mm$ is the driving amplitude and $f_\mm$ is the driving frequency \cite{singh2023shapiro}.
 This induces an atom current $I$ relative to the barrier motion, i.e., $I = v I_c/v_c$, where $I_c$ is the critical current and $v_c$ is the critical velocity.
 Similarly, the amplitude of the ac current is given by $I_\mm= 2\pi f_\mm x_\mm I_c/v_c$.
 For the calculation of the atom imbalance we fix the driving time to $33\, \mms$.
 The atom imbalance $z$ is determined by $z=(N_R - N_L)/N$, where $N_L$ ($N_R$) is the atom number in the left (right) reservoir, and $N= N_L +N_R$ is the total atom number.
-For various values of $I$, $I_\mm$, and $f_\mm$ we determine $\Delta z = z - z_\mref$ and convert it to the chemical potential difference $\Delta \mu$ using Eq. \ref{eq:chem_pot}. $ z_\mref$ is the imbalance determined at the final location without the barrier.
-Without the ac driving the onset of a nonzero $\Delta \mu$ occurs above a certain $v_c$, which we determine using the prediction of the RCSJ circuit model, see Fig. \ref{fig:simfreq} A. We obtain $v_c=0.42\, \mathrm{mm/s}$ in excellent agreement with the measurement of $v_c$.
-In the presence of ac drive we find the creation of Shapiro steps whose height depends on the driving frequency $f_\mm$.
-Using sigmoid fits we determine the height of the first Shapiro step, see Fig. \ref{fig:simfreq} B. We determine the step height for $f_\mm$ in the range between $50$ and $185\, \mHz$ by analyzing the driven response after $3$ to $6$ driving periods, and also average these results over a few values of $I_\mm$.
-We determine the width of zeroth and first step following the same procedure as in the experiment, which involves calculating the differential resistance $d \Delta \mu/dI$ and then determining the step width from the maximum of $d \Delta \mu /dI$, see Fig. S\ref{fig:stepwidth_single}.
-The simulation results of the step width for $f_\mm=90\, \mHz$ and varying $I_\mm/I_c$ are presented in the main text of the paper.
-For the phase evolution we calculate the local phase $\delta \phi ({\bf r})= \phi ({\bf r}) - \phi({\bf r}_\mref)$ from the time evolution of a single trajectory, where $\phi({\bf r}_\mref)$ is the reference phase.

 \figsimfreq